DataTalksClub/data-engineering-zoomcamp/cohorts/2026/workshops/dlt/README.md

 ### Step 2: Add the dlt MCP Server Config

-For Cursor, create a file at `.cursor/mcp.json` in your project folder with the following contents:
+In Cursor, go to **Settings → Tools & MCP → New MCP Server**.
+This will open (or create) the `.cursor/mcp.json` file.

+Add the following configuration:

 ```json
 {